 Note: If in the opinion of the Starter or the Check Starter, the false start was caused because of a technical defect, or other matters not caused by competitors, the competitors should be recalled, and the starting process recommenced.

-(f) Start lines may be established in the following manner and competitors must cross the start line to commence their race:
+(f) Start lines may be established in the following manner:

-(g) In events where a line is drawn or a cord is used competitors’ toes shall be on or behind the line but parts of the body may overhang the line.
+(g) In events (other than the Beach Sprint) where a start line is drawn or a cord is used the competitors’ front foot shall be on or behind the line but parts of the body may overhang the line.

 (j) In surf boat and/or ski events, where a line of sight is used with the craft in the water, the bow/nose of the craft shall be on or behind the line, and at 90 degrees to the line or at an angle to accommodate the prevailing conditions.

-(k) Competitors entering the water in swim, craft and multi-discipline events may do so at their own discretion providing there is no interference to other competitors.
+(k) Competitors entering the water in events may do so at their own discretion and do not need to cross the start line unless otherwise prescribed providing there is no interference to other competitors.
 The competitor entering the water in second or subsequent legs shall be deemed to be at fault if the progress of a competitor coming from the water is impeded.